miikaran/noniTUI/server/README.md

 This will initialize a new project and a session for it in the database, and return a `session_id`, which is used for joining it.

+Sets a cookie in the response and returns `session_id`

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"project_name": "miikanprojekti", "description": "joku taski desci"}' http://localhost:8000/projects/
 ```